kyomind/kyomind/README.md

 ### Hi 👋, I'm Kyo

-A Python developer and blogger from Taiwan.
+A Python developer from Taiwan.
-I write blog posts on [Code and Me](https://blog.kyomind.tw/), mainly focusing on programming, note-taking, and writing.
+I write blogs on [Code and Me](https://blog.kyomind.tw/), mainly focusing on programming, note-taking, and writing.

 ### 最新文章